Gandhi blog series #9

 India is slowly pushing Gandhi into oblivion.
 With him, the ideologies of non-violence and truth are also forgotten.
 The repercussions of such a pitfall can be unpredictable.

 Gandhi’s life, which is a moral saga that inspired great minds around the globe, should be revisited to curb such a catastrophe.
 We have to learn to be immune to the raging radical ideas.
-Gandhism is surely a shield which can protect us from it.
+Gandhism is surely a shield that can protect us from it.

 Let us take a moment to think about what Gandhi died for.
 Isn’t it our responsibility to prove that his martyrdom was not in vain?
 Can we escape from the chains of hatred and work towards a world of love and non-violence as he envisioned?